Retrograde Extrapolation

 - The elimination rate of alcohol can vary between subjects from as low as .009 to as high as about .40 at the extreme ranges.

-- The most accurate estimates are based on multiple, timed blood samples to be taken from the subject, which only happens in controlled clinical trials and not during DUI investigations involving only two samples being taken within minutes of each other.
+- The most accurate estimates are based on multiple, timed blood samples taken from the subject, which typically occurs in controlled clinical trials rather than during DUI investigations, where only two samples are taken within minutes of each other.

 - The law enforcement officer might have failed to gather evidence showing when the drinking episode began and ended, what types of alcoholic beverages were consumed, the number of drinks consumed, the amount of alcohol in each drink, and the time each drink was consumed.